amaury-aubel/PBD-2d-sim-gpu/README.md

 Position-Based Dynamics 2d simulation on the GPU.

-[Click on this link to play with it!](http://aaubel.online.fr/pbd) Works on most Android devices & PCs, not so on most Apple computers unfortnately (mac, ipad, etc.)
+[Click on this link to play with it!](http://aaubel.online.fr/pbd) Should work on most Android devices & PCs, not so on Apple devices unfortunately (mac, ipad, etc.)

 This is a port of the C++ Position-Based Dynamics (PBD) 2d engine I wrote a little while ago to Javascript/WebGL2.
 While the C++ version was multi-threaded, this one can run on the GPU for practically all steps (except neighborhood search).